5 ways to reduce your e-waste

 Sounds simple right?
 Unfortunately, the life span of devices is getting shorter — many products will be tossed away once their batteries die, to be replaced with shiny new devices.

 A bit of TLC can help give your products the long life they deserve.
 Like being aware of their capabilities- is it waterproof, shockproof, even kidproof?
 Get yourself a sturdy case, a glass protector, or a stand.
-Even device maintenance- like remembering to once in a while, or, knowing the life of the device Vs the life of the battery.
+Even device maintenance- like remembering to turn your devices off once in a while, or, knowing the life of the device Vs the life of the battery.

 If your electronics aren’t performing at their best anymore, you can try repairing them.
 Look online for DIY tutorials or take the item to a repair shop.
 Imagine what you could do by learning to fix your electronics at home!

 Understanding the hardware of your device can be super handy.
 Prior to any repairs or replacements, be sure to check with the product’s manufacturer and HSE guidelines before putting on your safety googles and high vis (as it could cancel the warranty).